First Parish Established

 Redecoration is Completed

-It was another 13 years after the fire before the extensive decoration and artwork of the interior were finished.
-Savannah artist, Christopher Murphy, led the design and creation of the murals, and the stained glass windows were executed by the Innsbruck Glassmakers of the Austrian Tyrol, circa 1904.
+It was another 14 years after the fire before the extensive decoration and artwork of the interior were finished.
+Savannah artist, Christopher Murphy, led the design and creation of the murals, and the stained glass windows, executed by the Innsbruck Glassmakers of the Austrian Tyrol, were installed by 1905.

 Cathedral is Consecrated